simlei/bouncycryptool/README.md

 ```
 // builds JCrypTool to the default location, takes that built product and resolves
-// and publishes it to the Scala/BouncyCrypTool world. this takes quite some time.
+// and publishes it to the Scala/BouncyCrypTool world.
+This takes quite some time.
 jct.api.buildResolveAndPublish()

 // step 2 from the operation above, but does not require step 1 as it uses a snapshot off the web